sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 kubectl get clusterroles --no-headers  -o json | jq '.items | length'

-## Get cluster role binding
+Get cluster role binding:

  k get clusterrolebinding --no-headers | wc -l

-## A new user michelle joined the team.
-She will be focusing on the nodes in the cluster.
+A new user michelle joined the team.
+She will be focusing on the nodes in the cluster.:
-## Create the required ClusterRoles and ClusterRoleBindings so she gets access to the nodes.
+Create the required ClusterRoles and ClusterRoleBindings so she gets access to the nodes.:

 Use the command kubectl create to create a clusterrole and clusterrolebinding for user michelle to grant access to the nodes.